AidenWalmer/Calorie_Counter_Website/README.md

 ```

 ### Starting the Server:
-* Need to go into the web folder, then invoke server.js.
+* Go into the web folder and invoke server.js to start running.

 **In terminal:**
 ```